Temps and termites are on the rise. Schedule your free inspection today.

 Habits

-• When handled or crushed, stink bugs release a foul smelling secretion from glands on the top side of the thorax & underside of the abdomen.
+• When handled or crushed, brown marmorated stink bugs release a foul-smelling secretion from glands on the top side of the thorax & underside of the abdomen.

-• Stink bugs feed on plants by piercing fruits and stems.
+• Brown marmorated stink bugs feed on plants by piercing fruits and stems.
 Known food sources include: pear, peach, apricot, cherry, mulberry, persimmon, and apple trees; buddleia, honeysuckle, rosa rugosa, and abelia shrubs; raspberries and grapes; and legumes, including beans.

 Find your local branch